rangaomkaram/Interview-Preparation-Questions-for-Frontend-Developers/Javascript_Restart/notes.md

 - Building web applications using Angular, Vue, ReactJS.
 - Developement of Moblie Applications - Using ReactNative frameworks - which can give both Andriod and IOS applications for moblies.

-Features of  JavaScript :
+## Features of  JavaScript :

 - JavaScript is Object-Oriented, Multi-paradigm, High-Level Programming Language.

 1. Object-Oriented : Based on Objects for storing most kind of data.
 2. Multi-Paradigm : We can use different styles of programming -> Imperative and Declarative style of programming.
 3. High-Level : Javascript is high-level programming, we don't need to worry about complex stuff like  memory mangement.
+9
+## Role of javascript in Web Development:

+- There are Core three things to complete a webiste HTML , CSS and Javascript
+  - Html is skeleton (Content)
+  - Css is Presentation
+  - Javascript is Behaviour (Actions)

+  Noun(HTML) + Adjective(CSS) + Verb (javascript)